tibs/fish-and-chips-and-kafka-talk/README.rst

 and also:

+* My Aiven blog post `Get things done with the Aiven CLI`_, which introduces the Aiven command line tool.

 * `Apache Kafka® simply explained`_ on the Aiven blog, for a friendly explanation of the Apache Kafka fundamentals